deepset-ai/haystack/docs/_src/api/api/document_store.md

     - `"overwrite"`: Update any existing documents with the same ID when adding documents.
     - `"fail"`: An error is raised if the document ID of the document being added already exists.
 - `headers`: PineconeDocumentStore does not support headers.
+- `labels`: Tells us whether these records are labels or not.
+Defaults to False.

 **Raises**: